dantleech/blog/content/posts/2026/05-21-day-23/index.md

 My eyes were irritated.
 I ignored it at first.
 I had taken my sun glasses off and planted my baseball cap on my head as a subsitute (I wasn't wearing the helmet).
 Then my eyes started to be irritated.
-I rubbed my hands on them but then I considered that perhaps it was the sun-tan lotion that was irritating them.
+I rubbed my hands on them but then I considered that perhaps it was the sun lotion that was irritating them.
 There was something in the air and it was causing my eyes grief.
-I can imagine they were blood-shot.
+They were blood-shot.
 I decided to find a water fountain so I could rinse them and also replenish my now depleted water bottles.

 ![Camera/IMG_20260521_134112_147.jpg](202605202044-moregrav.jpg)
 _More gravel_